Can Cats Get Kennel Cough? Vet-Verified Facts & Information

 In cats, it is essential to always consult a vet whenever signs of a respiratory issue appear.
 This is because untreated respiratory issues can develop into long-term issues or give rise to other problems, some of which can be very serious or potentially life-threatening.

-Your cat’s veterinarian will prescribe medication based on their individual needs.
+Your veterinarian will prescribe medication based on their individual needs.
 These include supportive medication, supplements, and possibly antibiotics.

 Medication is often sufficient for cats that are just slightly unwell.
 However, hospitalization may be necessary in cases where the cat develops severe signs, or if your vet determines your cat might be too debilitated and needs additional monitoring.

-Helping Your Cat Recover From Kennel Cough Faster At Home
+Helping Your Cat Recover From Kennel Cough Faster at Home

 As explained above, for kennel cough, your vet will formulate a treatment plan that is appropriate for your cat.
 Therefore, the first step towards treatment and recovery is taking your cat to the vet if you notice any signs of problems.